 Pack the car and your sense of adventure, drive the kids into the sunset and experience one of the best family-friendly road trips in Australia.

 The scenic Pacific Coast of Australia is arguably the most beautiful route to explore with kids.
-The route includes some of the best NSW beaches, charming small towns, plenty of roadhouses, unlimited adventure experiences and eating options.
+The Brisbane Sydney drive route includes the best NSW beaches, charming small towns, plenty of roadhouses, unlimited adventure experiences and eating options.

-I have broken the 5-day family-friendly road-trip into two separate posts (see Part 2 here) because there’s a LOT to cover!
+The Brisbane to Sydney 5-day road trip is broken down into two separate posts (see Part 2 here) because there’s a LOT to cover!
 I took tons of photographs, so think of these pics as the ‘highlight reel’ as it is impossible to include all of them.
-The posts are a glimpse of each destination with a guide to where to eat, stay and things to do for the whole family.
+Parts 1 and 2 are a glimpse of each destination with a guide to where to eat, stay, and activities for the whole family.

 Byron Bay Accommodation For Groups

-Although, the purpose of this blog was to create the ultimate family road trip, this family road trip itinerary is ideal for those travelling in a group.
+Although the purpose of this article was to create the ultimate family road trip, this family road trip itinerary is ideal for those travelling in a group.

 Group and family accommodation can be found at Oasis Apartments and Treetop Houses.
 Apartments are located just 400 metres from Tallow Beach, Byron Bay and a 5-minutes’ drive away from the Byron Bay restaurants, bars, shopping precinct and main beach.

-The Oasis apartments sleep 5 and Treetop Houses sleep 8-10 guests.
-Apartments and Houses are air-conditioned with fully equipped kitchen, laundry facilities, lounge area, free internet and cable TV.
+Apartments sleep 5 and Treetop Houses sleep, 8-10 guests.
+Accommodation is air-conditioned with fully equipped kitchen, laundry facilities, lounge area, free internet and cable TV.
 There is on-site parking for 1 vehicle per room, and bike and surfboard rental service.

 Byron Fork Talk

 The Farm is set of an 80-acre farm in Ewingsdale, 10k from the heart of Byron Bay NSW.
-The restaurant ‘Three Blue Ducks’ work closely with The Farm community and ethical local growers and producers to deliver tasty, interesting dishes that reflect the goodness of the produce they source.
-Take a look at The Farm menu here.
+‘Three Blue Ducks’ restaurant works closely with the community and the ethical producers and local growers to create tasty and interesting dishes that reflect the goodness of the produce they source.

-Picnic hampers are house-made goods of locally sourced cheeses, charcuterie, parfait, dips, fruit, sweets, dried fruits, nuts, berries, and bread from onsite bakery, ‘The Bread Social’.
+Picnic hampers consist of house-made goods of locally sourced cheeses, charcuterie, parfaits, dips, fresh and dried fruits, sweets, nuts, berries, and bread from the onsite bakery, ‘The Bread Social’.

 The World’s First Solar Train | Byron Bay Train

 Most people are familiar with Byron Bay, the tourist destination.
-But did you know that the Byron Bay Train is home to the first solar train in the world.
+But did you know that the Byron Bay Train is home to the first solar train in the world?
 The solar train was officially launched on 16 December 2017.
-The $4-million project was the brainchild of multi-millionaire businessman Brian Flannery, who owns Elements of Byron resort in the area.
+For $4-million, the project was another success story for multi-millionaire businessman Brian Flannery and wife Peggy, who also own Elements of Byron resort in the area.

 Byron Bay Lighthouse Walk